Visit Investors & Advisors Site | Support |

 Emerging Markets

-We expect a favorable environment for local currency emerging markets (EM) bonds and rates.
-EM central banks have already brought down core inflation faster than central banks in developed markets.
-Meanwhile, global growth should decline as the U.S. starts to feel the pain of its aggressive rate-hike cycle.
-So should U.S. rates, which should reduce the pressure on EM rates.
-We think this will allow EM central banks to start easing earlier and faster than the Fed, thereby providing positive return potential from duration.
+We still expect a much better environment for local currency emerging markets (EM) bonds.
+EM central banks have brought down core inflation at a much faster pace than developed markets (DM) central banks.
+As the U.S. feels the full effects of its aggressive rate-hike cycle, we believe global growth may slow further.
+Declining U.S. rates should relieve the pressure on EM rates, allowing EM central banks to start easing at a much faster pace than the Fed, thus providing positive return potential from duration.
+We favor countries with steep yield curves and real rate cushions, such as Mexico, Indonesia, Brazil and Peru, and underweighting China, where we expect more fiscal stimulus.

 John Lovito